Immaculate Conception of the Blessed Virgin Mary

 Only one person ever chose His own mother—and she was perfect

-The Ark of the Covenant was a sumptuously adorned chest which housed the Jews’ most sacred objects: the tablets of the Ten Commandments, a pot of manna, and Aaron’s staff.
-Before its disappearance, the Ark was the centerpiece of the Holy of Holies, the mysterious chamber behind the curtain in Jerusalem’s high temple.
+The Ark of the Covenant was a sumptuously adorned chest housing the Jews’ most sacred objects: the tablets of the Ten Commandments, a pot of manna, and Aaron’s staff.
+Before its disappearance, the Ark was the centerpiece of the Holy of Holies, the mysterious chamber lying behind the curtain in Jerusalem’s Temple.
 Only the high priest dared to enter this sacred chamber.
 Mary is the Ark of the New Covenant.
-She is not a gold-encrusted chest filled with artifacts but the flesh and blood person who carried Jesus Christ inside of her.
-Today’s feast celebrates Mary’s own stainless conception, that remote preparation by which she became that vessel of honor where the living Word first sprang to life.
-God prepared Mary from her first instance for this great purpose—to be the perfect edifice to carry, birth, and mother the Son of God, to whom any tint of sin would be repugnant.
+She is not a gold-encrusted trunk filled with artifacts but the flesh-and-blood person whose womb nurtured Jesus Christ.
+Today’s feast celebrates Mary’s own stainless conception, the remote preparation that formed her into that vessel of honor where the living Word first sprang to life.
+God prepared Mary from her first instant for this great purpose—to be the perfect edifice to carry, birth, and mother the Son of God, one to whom any taint of sin would be repugnant.

 When she is just a fetus, a woman has as many eggs as she will ever have.
 The ovaries of a female fetus are saturated with eggs whose numbers will only decrease over time.
-So half of the genetic material necessary to form an embryo is latent and waiting inside of that embryo’s mother since the time the mother was herself in utero.
+So half of the genetic material necessary to form an embryo has waited, latent, inside of that embryo’s mother since the time that mother was herself in utero.
 The unbroken chain of human life is unfathomably beautiful.
-Grandmother, mother, and grandchild are, in a certain sense, together in every woman expecting a daughter.
+Grandmother, mother, and grandchild are, in a certain sense, bound together, united, in every woman expecting a daughter.
 When Mary was conceived in the womb of Saint Anne, then, the DNA of Jesus of Nazareth was already present in the embryonic Mary.
 This is a biological fact, not a statement of faith.
-At the Annunciation, when Mary miraculously conceived Jesus by the power of the Holy Spirit, the force of that “Lord and Giver of Life”caused the Christ Child to first stir with humanity inside of the body where His genes had long been waiting.
+At the Annunciation, when Mary miraculously conceived Jesus by the power of the Holy Spirit, that “Lord and Giver of Life”spoke through the words of the Archangel Gabriel and sparked Christ to first stir with humanity deep inside the body where His genes had long been waiting.

 Apostolic Constitution issued by Pope Pius IX on December 8, 1854.